Frequently Asked Questions (FAQ)

 What is NIMAS?

 NIMAS stands for the National Instructional Materials Accessibility Standard.
 It is an XML-based source file format, and NIMAS files are used exclusively to produce accessible formats for K-12 students with qualifying print disabilities.
 Under IDEA 2004, states and school districts can require that K-12 publishers submit NIMAS files to the National Instructional Materials Accessibility Center (NIMAC) as a part of their print book adoption contracts.
-Once the NIMAC receives these files, they are available to states for use on behalf of eligible students in the production of formats such as braille, DAISY, large print, and audio.
+Once the NIMAC receives these files, they are available to states for use on behalf of eligible students in the production of formats such as braille, DAISY, large print, and audio. [rewrite this answer and include a link to the document]

 What is block and what is inline?

 A number of features, such as Nemeth Passages and the Image Describer give options to insert items as "Block" or as "Inline".
 Block means that the text will be inserted as its own separate item, so its own paragraph, for example.
 Inline means that the text will be inserted as a part of whatever item the cursor is currently in.
 For example, if your cursor is inside a paragraph and you insert some text inline, it will insert inside that paragraph at your cursor's location.
-If, however, you inserted the text as "block" it will insert as its own separate paragraph.
+If, however, you inserted the text as "block" it will insert as its own separate paragraph. [rewrite this answer and include a link to the document]

-Copyright © 2013-2024
+Copyright © 2013-2026

 Notice: Accessibility of APH Websites and APH Privacy Policy